Solar Panels in Barrow-in-Furness, Cumbria

 How much do solar panels cost in Barrow-in-Furness?

 A 3-4kWp system in Barrow-in-Furness typically costs £5,000-£8,000 with 0% VAT included — the zero-rate VAT alone saves around £1,000 compared to the standard 20% rate.
-The system generates approximately 3,400 kWh/year, paying for itself in 6-8 years through electricity savings and Smart Export Guarantee income of 4-6p/kWh.
+Based on Barrow-in-Furness's solar yield of 856 kWh/kWp, a 4kWp system generates approximately 3,424 kWh/year, paying for itself in 6-8 years through electricity savings of £959+/yr and Smart Export Guarantee income of 4-6p/kWh.
 Adding a home battery (5-10 kWh) costs an additional £3,000-£6,000 and also benefits from 0% VAT.
 We recommend getting at least three quotes from MCS-certified installers to compare pricing and equipment.

 Can I add a battery to my solar system?